Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 ### Case study: LIDC Lao PDR
-Laos is and LIDC with very limited influence and control over the global migration system.

-#### Laos Facts

-Laos has a population of 6.8 million and is a landlocked, south-east Asian country.
+Laos is and LIDC with very limited influence over the global migratory st Laos has a population of 6.8 million and is a landlocked, south-east Asian country.
 As an LIDC it has a HDI of just 0.576 and GDP per capita of around $2,050.

 72% work in subsistence agriculture, and, with 1 in 3 below the age of 15 (age of majority).
 There is very much an expectation that children will contribute to the family life by working in agriculture day-by-day.
 Naturally, this means that poverty rates are high, with 22% below the absolute poverty threshold.

 The only solution to this for residents it to migrate.
-The border is
+The border with Thailand is porous, with brokers in Laos and Vientiane that aid the transfer of people.
+The reasons for this is clear: Thailand is a rapidly growing economy with a HDI of 0.802, creating a skills shortage and gap in the job market, especially primary sectors.
+The minimum wage is 300 baht, vs just 80 baht in Laos, meaning people can obtain 4x more money just by moving across the river - which is well-connected with friendship bridges.
+This, combined with the language, culture and hetitage similarities, result in Thailand having 960,000 Laotian immigrants, Laos having a diaspora of 1.29 million overseas and a net migration rate of -1.1 per 1000 per year.